machdyne/kaugummi/README.md

 $ sudo apt install dfu-util
 ```

-Update the user gateware on the flash MMOD:
+Update the user gateware on the flash memory:

 ```
 $ sudo dfu-util -a 0 -D image.bit